Benzaldehyde dehydrogenase (NAD+)

-The 3 substrates of this enzyme are benzaldehyde, NAD^{+}, and H_{2}O, whereas its 3 products are benzoate, NADH, and H^{+}.
+The three substrates of this enzyme are benzaldehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are benzoic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is benzaldehyde:NAD+ oxidoreductase.
 Other names in common use include benzaldehyde (NAD+) dehydrogenase, and benzaldehyde dehydrogenase (NAD+).
 This enzyme participates in benzoate degradation via hydroxylation and toluene and xylene degradation.